 Some funeral homes have clergy or celebrants on a contract or the staff.
 The clergy will meet with your family a day or two before the ceremony to prepare the eulogy.

-If you purchase a funeral package make sure to check if the clergy or celebrant is included in your package.
-If it is included, there is no need to offer an honorarium because they are already being compensated for their work.
+If you purchase a funeral package, check if the clergy or celebrant is included in your package.
+There is no need to offer an honorarium if it is included because they are already being compensated for their work.

 The costs of flowers fluctuate depending on the time of the year.
 Because of this, the actual cost can be hard to pin.

 Funeral flowers can be an expensive hidden cost that many families do not factor into the funeral costs.
-Many funeral flower arrangement can range from $100 to as high as $600 depending on the flower arrangements chosen and the floral company.
-Funeral homes may have its florist, or they can purchase floral arrangement on your behalf.
+Many funeral flower arrangements can range from $100 to as high as $600, depending on the flower arrangements chosen and the floral company.
+Funeral homes may have florists, or they can purchase floral arrangements on your behalf.